 For years Mississauga was relegated in people's minds to just a bedroom community to Toronto.
 Well, those days are long gone.
 Today's Mississauga has a vibe all its own, driven by a multicultural population, thoughtful urban planning, and an extensive selection of things to do.
 Be sure to look up when you visit — the city has an impressive skyline of architecturally stunning buildings, including the Absolute World Towers and City Hall.

-If you love shopping, hit Square One Mall.
+If you love shopping, hit Square One Shopping Centre.
 Is nature more your thing?
 Head to Rattray Marsh.
 Want to jump on your bike and explore?
 Follow the Waterfront Trail past Mississauga's best parks and beaches.
 Fancy a bit of patio action by the lake?
-Head down to Port Credit and secure a table and get ready for a session of people watching.
+Head down to Port Credit and secure a table and get ready for a session of people-watching.

-The city is large and spread out, but many of the main tourist attractions are located near one another, so hitting more than one is easy.
+The city is large and spread out, but many of the main tourist attractions are located near one another, so hitting the top places to visit is easy.
 Get started with our list of the best things to do in Mississauga.

 1. Visit Port Credit

 Port Credit occupies an enviable position on Lake Ontario in the southern end of Mississauga.
 This bustling area, once a small city of its own before amalgamation, is the place to go if you want to be by the water.